Learn the benefits and disadvantages of cast iron cookware.

-- Bare cast iron may need re-seasoning.
+- Cast iron cookware will need re-seasoning.

 - It’s stronger than kitchen tiles and toes.
-Ouch don’t drop it.
+Ouch, don’t drop it.

-What is seasoning on cast iron?
+What is the seasoning on cast iron?

 Can I use a scrubbing brush or Scotch-Brite pad on cast iron?

-I use a brush and the yellow site of a Scotch-Brite pad with no issues.
-However, if you like to use a hard scrubber, green abrasive site of a Scotch-Brite pad or want to throw your pan into the dishwasher it is not recommended.
+I use a brush and the yellow side of a Scotch-Brite pad with no issues.
+However, if you like to use a hard scrubber like the green abrasive side of a Scotch-Brite.
+Or you want to wash your pan in the dishwasher, it is not recommended.

 If you decide on purchasing your first cast iron pan, which I hope you do.
 It will most likely be the last one you’ll ever need.
-Some skillets and dutch ovens from the early foundries are still as usable today as they were when they were first made.
+Some skillets and Dutch ovens from the early foundries are still as usable today as they were when they were first made.

 Pre-seasoned cast iron is cheaper than enameled and quality stainless steel cookware.

-- Roasting – you won’t need a dedicated roasting pan to make scrumptious roast chicken.
+- Roasting – you won’t need a dedicated roasting pan to make roast chicken.
 A skillet or dutch oven is going to do just as well.

-- Out door or camping trips – it’s so much fun, and everything tastes better when cooked outdoors.
+- Outdoor or camping trips – it’s so much fun, and everything tastes better when cooked outdoors.

 You can use cast iron cookware on the following:

-- Glass (please be careful it may scratch like any other cookware).
+- Glass (please be careful, it may scratch like any other cookware).

 - Wood burning stoves

-- Cooking on barbecues, camp fires and hot coals.
+- Cooking on barbecues, campfires, and hot coals.